ORT-Interactive-GmbH/cordova-plugin-foxitpdf/README.md

 ## Usage Instructions for Android
-Android do not have to make any changes, you can directly use
+Android do not have to make any changes, you can use the function like this sample code

 ```js
 var success = function(data){